Taiwanese cuisine: Kaoliang liquor

 Kinmen Kaoliang Liquor is one of the most popular brands of kaoliang liquor in Taiwan.
 As its name indicates, it is produced on the island of Kinmen.
 The mainstays of the range are the standard 58 percent and 38 percent alcohol bottlings.
 Kinmen's kaoliang production traces its roots back to the Chinese Civil War when Chinese nationalist general Hu Lien encouraged Kinmenese farmers to grow sorghum to produce hard liquor as importing alcohol from Taiwan caused financial strain.
 Kaoliang liquor has become an integral part of Kinmen's economy and plays a significant role in the culture of Kinmen.

 Yusan Kaoliang Chiew (玉山高粱酒 (Yùshān Gāoliáng Jiǔ)) is produced by the Taiwan Tobacco and Liquor Corporation.
 It is named after the highest mountain in Taiwan, Yushan.
 One of the most notable products in the range is an "X.O." kaoliang aged for five years in tanks before bottling.

 Matsu Tunnel 88 Kaoliang Liquor (馬祖八八坑道高粱酒 (Bā Bā Kēngdào Gāoliáng Jiǔ)) is produced by the Matsu Distillery in Nangan Township, Lienchiang County.
 The name is derived from the name of an abandoned military tunnel called Tunnel 88 which the distillery took over as storage space for their kaoliang and aged rice wine.
 All of the distillery's aged kaoliangs are stored in the tunnel for at least five years.

 Rum

 Commercial rum production was introduced into Taiwan along with commercial sugar production during the Japanese colonial period.
 Rum production continued under the ROC however it was neglected by Taiwan Tobacco and Liquor Corporation which held the national liquor monopoly.
 The industry diversified after democratization and the de-monopolization of the Taiwanese alcoholic beverage industry.

 Tea

-Taiwanese tea is considered among the best in the world and the country has a unique tea culture.
+Taiwanese tea is widely regarded as high-quality, with the region possessing a distinct tea culture.

 Whisky

-Taiwan has a young but thriving whisky industry buoyed by a massive domestic market for whisky, especially single malt scotch.
+Taiwan has a young whisky industry buoyed by a large domestic market for whisky, namely single malt scotch.
 Taiwan is the only whisky market which drinks more single malt whisky than blended whisky.